 Most of us recognise that networking is beneficial to our careers.
-Yet for some reason, we only think of its benefits when we are job hunting, but connecting with other professionals can help with every aspect of career development so don’t just reach out to other professionals in times of crisis; rather invest in these relationships throughout your career.
+Yet, even though we primarily rely on it when looking for a job, connecting with other professionals can help with every aspect of your career development.
+Instead of just reaching out to other professionals in times of crisis, invest in these relationships throughout the course of your career.

 1. It Allows You to Help Others

-What’s more, helping out a professional connection means that they’ll owe you one, which essentially means that by making introductions and helping other people connect, you are basically paving the path for your professional success.
+What’s more, helping out a professional connection means that they’ll owe you one, which means that by making introductions and helping other people connect, you are essentially paving the path for your own professional success.